techidaily/site-facebook-record-videos/source/_posts/updated-10-expert-suggestions-to-make-your-yt-shorts-stand-out-for-2024.md

 ![filmora](https://images.wondershare.com/filmora/youtube-shorts-tips-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5FWCFI3f_cs?si=Kt2Onr_E4c616tbH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can now type anything and place it on the video to make it more interesting.
 If you want, you can also implement these **YouTube Shorts tips** to add subtitles or pre/post video captions without any hassle.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Tip 5: Adjust the Playback Speed of YouTube Shorts